What is FUTA?

 Form 940 filing deadline

-Sadly, unemployment tax is just one tax obligation of many.
-To keep track of every tax deadline, check out this list of 2021 small business tax deadlines.
+Unemployment tax is just one of many tax obligations.
+To keep track of every tax deadline—including business income taxes—check out this list of 2022 small business tax deadlines.